SYEON9/SYEON9/README.md

 ### Hi there 👋

+- I'm Data Analyst.
-- 🔭 I’m currently learning NLP
+- 🔭 I’m currently learning NLP.
-- 🌱 I’m currently working on MRC
+- 🌱 I’m currently working on MRC.

 ### How to reach me?🤔